agiledigital/mule-preview-browser-extension/README.md

 Supports Mule 3.x (Anypoint 6.x) but support for later versions is planned.

-Tested on Atlassian Bitbucket (Server) v6.1.1
+Tested on Atlassian Bitbucket (Server) v6.1.1 and v6.10.1

 It does not support any other SCMs at this point (including Bitbucket Cloud) but support is in the works.